 The Seamap Credit Facility contains financial covenants that require Seamap Singapore to maintain a minimum shareholder's equity of S\$15 million and a minimum ratio of debt to EBITDA of not less than 125% for each fiscal year.
-The Company was in compliance with each of these provisions as of and for the three months ended April 30, 2016.
+The Company was in compliance with each of these provisions as of and for the year ended January 31, 2016.